Planned Parenthood challenges Wisconsin abortion laws

 The lawsuit poses a dilemma for Democratic Attorney General Josh Kaul.
 He was supported during the campaign by an arm of Planned Parenthood, but said that as attorney general he would defend the state’s laws.
 His spokeswoman Gillian Drummond did not immediately return a message seeking comment.

-Heather Weinginer, executive director of Wisconsin Right to Life, said her group may ask Republican leaders in the Legislature to intervene in the case.
+Heather Weininger, executive director of Wisconsin Right to Life, said her group may ask Republican leaders in the Legislature to intervene in the case.
 Leaders in both the Senate and Assembly did not immediately return messages.

 Weininger said she wasn’t surprised Planned Parenthood was bringing the lawsuit because she said the group wants to maximize the number of abortions it can perform.
 She also rejected the characterization of the laws as restricting access to abortions.